Admitted First-Year Student FAQ

 To accept your offer of admission you must pay your nonrefundable $500 enrollment deposit using the link in your offer letter.

 Your application for admission is used to determine your eligibility for all merit-based scholarships awarded by UMass Amherst.
-If you have been awarded a scholarship then you will see a Financial Award link when viewing your Admissions Decisions on your personal Admissions Center in SPIRE.
+If you have been awarded a scholarship then you will see a Financial Award link when viewing your Admissions Decision on your personal Admissions Center in SPIRE.
 Questions about merit scholarships should be addressed to the Admissions Office.
 Scholarship assistance to transfer students is more limited.

 Need-based aid requires submission of the FAFSA (Free Application for Federal Student Aid) form.
 If you intend to apply for financial aid and have not already done so, file the FAFSA form immediately.
 Financial Aid Services begins emailing award information to admitted students in late December.
 Awards are viewed in SPIRE.
 Transfer students must request that a copy of their FAFSA report be sent to UMass Amherst.
 The FAFSA code for UMass Amherst is 002221.

 Certain majors are highly competitive and we are not able to admit every applicant.
 If you wish to transfer to your intended major or another program after enrolling, we recommend that you work with your academic advisor to learn the requirements for admission.
 (Please note that it is not possible to transfer into the Nursing major.)
 Starting fall 2015, the university implemented an Exploratory Track Program for all first-year students who have been accepted for admission to the university as an undeclared major.